 - Limited ventilation

-Big Agnes Copper Spur HV UL5
+Most Lightweight –Big Agnes Copper Spur HV UL5

 Big Ages is a great outdoor gear company that’s based in the heart of the Colorado mountains.
-Their backyard offers the perfect testing ground for all their awesome products, so you can be sure you’re getting something that’s worth your time and money.
-Their Copper Spur series is a line of ultralight backpacking tents that are great for 3-season backpacking and family car camping trips, and the five person tent option is one of the higher quality options on this list.
+We share the same alpine backyard, so we can attest that it offers the perfect testing ground for all their awesome products.
+You can be sure you’re getting something that’s worth your time and money.

-The simple (but effective) design sets up easily and quickly, especially with the pre-cut guylines and tensioners that are attached to the fly.
+We found that the simple (but effective) design sets up easily and quickly, especially with the pre-cut guylines and tensioners that are attached to the fly.
 The dome tent shape allows for wind to fly over and around instead of catching tall tent walls, and the mostly mesh tent body is great for warm nights without the rain fly on.

 Overall this 5 person tent would be a great option for something lightweight that’s made of quality materials.
 It’s the only option on this list that could be used as a backpacking tent, but overall it’s better suited for car camping.